spicywebau/craft-odds-and-ends/README.md

 # Changelog

+### 1.6.1

+- Added a new field type called Default Number that mimics the behaviour of the normal Number field type but lets you set a default value.",
+- Added a new field type called Dropdown (other) that lets you add an ‘other’ option to a dropdown field.
+When ‘other’ is selected another text input is shown to allow the user to enter something other than the standard options provided.",

 ### 1.6.0
 - Added a new field type called Author Instructions that lets you output markdown instead of a field.
 Useful when you have a Matrix block that doesn’t have any fields.